 Visiting in the winter?

 Head to Whitewater Ski Resort or one of the cat or heli ski operators for an unbeatable combination of snow and savoury flavours with a genuine local vibe.
 It’s also the gateway to top-notch backcountry touring terrain.
-If cross-country skiing is more your bag, Nelson Nordic Ski Club offers a variety of trails, with additional options in Kaslo and the Great Northern Rail Trail in Nelson.
+If cross-country skiing is more your thing, Nelson, Kaslo and Balfour offer a variety of groomed trails, with the addition of the Great Northern Rail Trail perched above Nelson.

 Half Day Adventures

-What do caving, rafting and ziplining have in common?
+What do caving and ziplining have in common?
 Beyond being family-friendly, a ton of fun, and requiring no experience, these half-day adventures are located just a short drive from our bustling mountain communities.

 Breathe in the Outdoors